AzDeltaQQ/335info/README.md

     *   **negChild / posChild:** Indices to child nodes or the face list in MOBR.
 *   **MOBR**: A list of `uint16` indices that map leaf nodes to the triangles in the `MOVI` chunk.

-This architecture enables $O(\log N)$ collision lookups, which is essential for maintaining high frame rates in dense environments like Dalaran.
+This architecture enables O(log N) collision lookups, which is essential for maintaining high frame rates in dense environments like Dalaran.

 ---